imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 hypnosis - a state wherein the programmer forgets the original intent of their refactoring efforts and continue to rework code into a more "right" state, often with no tangible benefit while risking breakages in the case of legacy code.
+Believe it or not, reader, I have been known to cruise in this area at different points in my career.

 Style is another area that is particularly prone to pointless exertions of rightness.
 It is not unusual for developers to have a